GaryHostt/Oracle_Integration/README.md

 ## Integration Walk-throughs

-These are less detailed than the previous workshops, but are very useful for starting use cases with the systems below.
+These articles are very useful for starting use cases with the systems below.

 ### Oracle Apps with OIC